trezzuri/erpnext-docs/docs/en/accounts/cost-center.md

 Thus when you do your analysis you get a better understanding as to which side of your business is doing better.
-Since ERPNext has an option to add multiple Companies, you can create Cost Centers for each Company and manage them separately.
+Since SOMA has an option to add multiple Companies, you can create Cost Centers for each Company and manage them separately.